p4bl1t0/brackets-languageswitcher/README.md

 This is an alpha version

 ###Features
-- Language menu (sorted alphabetically)
+- Languages menu (sorted alphabetically)
-- Change Language on menu selection

 ###Roadmap
-- Update Language Name on Status bar (require for publish)
 - Allow to select dinamically added codemirror language (not present at languages.json)
 - [Idea] Group by first letter like notepad